dotnet/docs-maui/docs/android/deployment/publish-ad-hoc.md

 # Publish an Android app for ad-hoc distribution

-When distributing Android apps outside Google Play, and other marketplaces, *ad-hoc* distribution enables you to make the app available for download on your own website or server.
+When distributing Android apps outside Google Play, and other marketplaces, *ad-hoc* distribution enables you to make the app available for download on a website or server.
 Android requires that apps created for ad-hoc distribution use the Android Package (APK) format.

 To distribute a .NET Multi-platform App UI (.NET MAUI) Android app, you'll need to sign it with a key from your keystore.
 Keystores are binary files that serve as repositories of certificates and private keys. or server